w3f/Grants-Program/Chess-On-Chain.md

 To participate in Chessonchain and earn tokens on both the user chain and the Chessonchain blockchain, users will need to authenticate themselves on both networks.
 Here's how the process may work:

 Creating a User Chain:
-The first step is for the user to create a personal user chain Account /Key  that  they will play with and represent , store their NFTs earned from playing on Chessonchain.
-This user chain can be created using any blockchain technology that supports NFTsthat will accept and partner with ChessOnchain (For now Stacks , Solana ,Near ,Eth )
+The first step is for the user to create a personal user chain Account /Key (wallet)  that  they will play with and represent with , store their checkmate NFTs earned from playing on Chessonchain.
+This user chain can be created using any blockchain technology that supports NFTs that will accept and partner with ChessOnchain (For now Stacks , Solana ,Near ,Eth )

 Registering on Chessonchain:
-This registration process involves sending a transaction to the Chessonchain blockchain that includes their user chain address as well as other relevant information such as their username and public key.
+This registration process involves sending a transaction to the Chessonchain blockchain that includes their user chain address as well as other relevant information such as their username and public key. by connecting several blockchains to play chess together we create a multichain economy using  tokens, confirmations and mints

-Authentication & Play to Earn
-After authentication users Earn substrate tokens from checkmate NFTS Players on Chessonchain can earn tokens by winning games and completing certain milestones on the platform.
-Tokens are stored on the chain and can be transferred to other players or exchanged.